Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/steam/download.md

     * If you have an anti-virus application installed, make sure that it's specifically excluding this directory
 * Restart Steam.
 Do not start any games.
 Check in the Steam download tab for progress and resume any paused downloads.

-**The steps above fix download issues for most people, if that did not fix the issue for you, try these additional steps:**
+::: details If the steps above did not fix your download problems, click here to view more possible fixes.
 * Make sure no anti-virus or firewall is blocking Steam.
 Exclude the whole Steam directory in your anti-virus app settings.
 * Unsubscribe the wallpapers that fail to download and subscribe to them again after restarting Steam.
 * Choose a different content server in Steam's settings.
 The option can be found in the "Downloads" tab of the Steam settings.